 Although there is no immediate danger to county schools, Prince George's County Police have increased patrols near elementary schools across the county.
 Officials also sent school safety reminders to their teachers Monday and in light of the heroic efforts of Sandy Hook teachers, reminded them about procedures if a similar situation were to occur here.

-Dozens of teachers at Sandy Hook Elementary School hid and saved students from the gunman who charged into the school Friday, according to Newtown, CT Patch.
+Dozens of teachers at Sandy Hook Elementary School hid and saved students from the gunman who charged into the school Friday,

 Even in the gym, the loudest room in any school on a given day, something sounded very wrong, according to students.